Everything you need to know about obtaining a food service license in Jacksonville, Florida — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Florida Division of Corporations at sunbiz.org.

-Before applying, verify that your business location in Jacksonville's Duval County is properly zoned for your intended use.
-Contact the Jacksonville planning department.
+Before applying, verify your business location in Jacksonville's Duval County is properly zoned for your intended use.
+Contact the Jacksonville planning department for a zoning verification letter.

 File your food service license application with the Jacksonville city clerk or licensing department.
-Many Florida municipalities now accept online applications.
+Many Florida municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $280–$2100 (typical range for Jacksonville).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 3-8 weeks in Jacksonville.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Food Service License holders in Florida are required to carry proper business insurance.
 Compare quotes from top providers.